Grenoble Alpes University: Recent history (1968–present)

-On 1 January 2016, the first three institutions reunited to restore the original common institution under the name Université Grenoble Alpes.
-Although Grenoble-INP remains separate, it is an active member of the Community Université Grenoble Alpes and cooperates very closely with the university not only in research projects, but also by sharing labs, offering mutual courses and training for students and researchers.
+Starting 2013, a movement began towards reunification of universities in Grenoble.
+Joseph Fourier University, Pierre Mendès-France University, and Stendhal University merged on 1 January 2016 under the name of the Université Grenoble Alpes.

-On 1 January 2020, the Grenoble Institute of Technology (Grenoble-INP), together with the Grenoble Institute of Political Studies, the ENSAG School of Architecture, and the Community Université Grenoble Alpes merged with the University Grenoble Alpes.
+On 1 January 2020, the Grenoble Institute of Technology (Grenoble-INP), the Grenoble Institute of Political Studies, the ENSAG School of Architecture, and the Community Université Grenoble Alpes merged with the University Grenoble Alpes.

+In November 2023, the French Parliament granted the university the status of grand établissement.

 Campus

 UGA facilities are mainly located in the Grenoble Agglomeration, centered around the Domaine Universitaire campus, GIANT campus, and La Tronche medical campus.
 However, there are many facilities that are located in other places in and outside of Grenoble, including the Valence campus and an important number of laboratories and research centres.

 Domaine Universitaire (Grenoble)

 The Domaine Universitaire, also known as the University Campus and Campus de Saint-Martin-d'Hères, is the main UGA campus covering an area of 175 hectares.
 It is an autonomous part of the Grenoble-Alpes Métropole agglomeration and a part of Saint-Martin-d'Hères commune.
-The Domaine Universitaire hosts a major part of educational facilities and an important part of research laboratories of the university.
+The Domaine Universitaire hosts the majority of educational facilities and a significant portion of research laboratories of the university.
+Olivier-Clément Cacoub designed the science library, the administrative building of the science faculty and the large Louis-Weil amphitheater.

 The Domaine Universitaire campus has a distinct feature of being an isolated part of the agglomeration dedicated solely to academics and student activities.
 This is an exemption from the typical model of French universities where university facilities are scattered throughout the city.
 Such organization was an experimental model applied in 1960s to accommodate the rapidly growing university.
 Over the years, due to such a distinct form of organization it earned the reputation of an "American campus".
 Another French university that follows this model is Paris-Saclay University although it is located 20 km away from Paris and not in a direct proximity to the city.

 The campus boast 3 000 trees, including Arboretum Robert Ruffier-Lanche with over 250 different species of trees and shrubs from around the world.
 Due to its rich vegetation, surrounded by Isère (river), in proximity of three mountain chains, and in immediate adjacency to the city, the campus is known for student quality of life.
 The university is ranked among the most beautiful universities and campuses in France and Europe.
 The campus has a rich network of public transport, including the Grenoble tramway, several bus lines, easy access the main highway and a network of bike lines.
 Grenoble is traditionally recognized as one of the best student cities in France.

 La Tronche campus is located one tramway stop away from the Domaine Universitaire campus.
 It is primarily specialized in medical studies and is home to the Grenoble Alpes University Hospital.